FAQs

 Beta

 .
 For this reason, the APIs for creating and updating a batch change require you to upload all of the changeset specs (which are produced by executing the batch spec locally).
-Also, see how scalable Batch Changes. - Multi-user access: It is yet to be possible for multiple users to edit the same batch change that was created under an organization.
+Also, see how scalable Batch Changes are. - Multi-user access: It is yet to be possible for multiple users to edit the same batch change that was created under an organization.

 - It is yet to be possible to reuse a branch in a repository across multiple batch changes.